Lincoln County man is third Nebraskan to die from COVID-19

 A third person in Nebraska has died from the coronavirus, the state Department of Health and Human Services announced in a news release late Monday.

-A Lincoln County man in his 90s with underlying health conditions died from COVID-19, the disease caused by the coronavirus, bringing the state's death toll to three.
+A Lincoln County man in his 90s with underlying health conditions died from COVID-19, the disease caused by the coronavirus, bringing the state's death toll to 3.

 First cases of COVID-19 were also reported in York, Kimball and Antelope counties, bringing the state's total cases to 155.